 - Cultural sites—Oconaluftee Indian Village & Unto These Hills in Cherokee, NC

 - Museums—VA Museum of the Civil War & New Market Battlefield State Historical Park in New Market, VA

-- Holiday traditions—Dollywood in Sevierville, TN is a magical Christmas light display
+- Holiday traditions—Dollywood in Sevierville, TN has a magical Christmas light display

 - Determine your lodging.
 After I have plotted locations on a map, I can guess how much of the Parkway we can travel in a day based on how many stops I want to make along the way and then pick lodging locations accordingly.
 Keep in mind that the speed limit on Skyline Drive is 35 miles per hour and the Parkway’s speed limit varies from 35 to 45 miles per hour depending on the location.
 And some areas of the Parkway (like Asheville and Roanoke) have more lodging options available closer to the Parkway than other areas.
 Our interactive map visually shows where different types of lodging are located along the Parkway and would be a super resource during this stage of planning.
 To determine lodging locations, you’ll also have to factor in your desired route.

-- Be flexible.
-Since much of the Parkway is currently closed due to snow and ice and we don’t know exactly when portions of the road will be open, I am not making reservations yet.
-And if virus cases continue to spike and I don’t feel like traveling is safe, then we can pick up these plans and move them later this year, or even next year.
+8. Be flexible.
+Since much of the Parkway is subject to winter closures due to snow and ice and we don’t know exactly when portions of the road will be open, it is wise to have a back-up plan in case of road closures or not make reservations yet.

-I hope that you are just as excited as I am about the many things to see and do along the Blue Ridge Parkway and that you will begin to plan your vacation for when it is safe to travel again.
+I hope that you are just as excited as I am about the many things to see and do along the Blue Ridge Parkway.
 I will be right there with you, hoping, planning, and dreaming.